 How do life income insurance plans help in last-minute tax savings?

 Time is short, but that does not mean you make a wrong investment choice.
 In this regard, a life insurance savings plan can never go wrong.
 Whether you invest early in the financial year or at the last-minute, the tax benefits will accrue in both cases.

 Under Section 80C of the Income Tax Act, 1961, all premiums paid by a policyholder towards such life insurance savings plans are exempt from taxes up to Rs 1.5 lakhs.
 However, the premiums should be less than 10% of the sum assured.
 Further, all maturity and death benefits received under such plans are free from income tax under Section 10(10D).
 This is inclusive of any bonuses received against the policy.

-The policy allows you to pay your premiums in lump-sum or at regular intervals as per your desired frequency.
-So, if you are late in tax planning, you can still get the policy issued and pay lump sum premiums to avail of all the tax benefits.
-It is also the best investment for regular income.
+A savings plan also allows you to pay your premiums in lump-sum or at regular intervals as per your desired frequency.
+So, if you are late in tax planning, you can still get the policy issued and pay a lump sum.

-You also have the opportunity to enhance your coverage via five riders, namely Accidental Death Benefit Rider, Accidental Total and Permanent Disability Rider, Income Benefit Rider, Waiver of Income Rider and Payor Waiver Benefit Rider.
-Apart from all these advantages, the regular income plan from Edelweiss Tokio Life Insurance offers relevant tax advantages under Section 80C and Section 10(10D).
+You also have the opportunity to enhance your coverage via five riders, namely Accidental Death Benefit Rider, Accidental Total and Permanent Disability Rider, Income Benefit Rider, Waiver of Income Rider, and Payor Waiver Benefit Rider.

 Chirag is a writer and an avid reader who loves to drink coffee!
 His other interests include boxing, karate, and singing